 Journal

 Note: The properties shown in this app are fictional and used for demonstration purposes only.
-Started this project with a simple question: why do small landlords still manage their properties in spreadsheets?
+Why do small landlords still manage three properties in spreadsheets?
+They’re big enough to need proper tooling but not big enough to justify enterprise software.
+That gap is where this lives.

 The stack is Next.js 16 on the frontend with the App Router, TypeScript, and Tailwind CSS.
 The backend is FastAPI in Python, talking to a Supabase PostgreSQL database.
 Everything launches from a single terminal command — npm run dev — and closes automatically when you shut the browser.
 There’s a desktop shortcut.
 No terminal required.